jewettaij/jacobi_pd/README.md

 # Development Status: *beta*

-As of 2020-1-30, the eigensolver is working efficiently with a wide range of matrix sizes, eigenvalue magnitudes, and degeneracies.
+As of 2020-1-30, the eigensolver is now free of memory leaks and is working quickly and efficiently over a wide range of matrix sizes, eigenvalue magnitudes (and degeneracies).
-More testing is needed including tests for copy constructors, memory leaks and profiling.
+More testing is needed for profiling and testing using alternate matrix types (ie vector<vector<X>> and array<array<X>>).

-It is unlikely, but possible that the API might change slightly.
-If that happens, existing code built using this library should still work.
+C++11:  As of 2020-1-30, a move constructor and move assignment operator have yet to be written.

 ## License